 - Downsizing means less space.
 While it is great to have less to clean and maintain, will you be ok with having less room for your possessions and entertaining?

-Deciding if and when you should downsize is something retirees need to decide for themselves.
+If and when you should downsize is something retirees often find themselves considering.
 Ultimately, you need to determine how much money you will need to retire “comfortably” but also what you want out of retirement.
 Whether it is a large nest egg, ability to travel or new surroundings, the decision should not be made lightly as you do not want to end up regretting your choice after it’s too late.